HMS Candytuft (K09)

 HMS Candytuft was a Flower-class corvette, built for the Royal Navy during the Second World War, and was in service in the Battle of the Atlantic.

 In 1942 she was transferred to the United States Navy as part of the reverse Lend Lease arrangement and renamed USS Tenacity, one of the Temptress-class gunboats.

-With the end of hostilities she was returned to the Royal Navy and sold into merchantile service.
+With the end of hostilities she was returned to the Royal Navy and sold into mercantile service.

 Service history

 Candytuft was built at Grangemouth Dry Dock, Grangemouth, as part of the pre-war 1939 programme.
 One of the original Flower-class corvettes, she was ordered on 25 July 1939, laid down three months later, and launched on 5 July 1940.
 She was completed on 16 October 1940.

 Royal Navy

 After working up, Candytuft was assigned to the Western Approaches Escort Force for service as a convoy escort.
 In this role she was engaged in all the duties performed by escort ships; protecting convoys, searching for and attacking U-boats which attacked ships in convoy, and rescuing survivors.

 Candytuft was involved in one convoy battle.
 In December 1940, she was part of the escort to convoy OG 46, during which two ships were sunk.
 In 18 months service, she escorted 13 North Atlantic and two Gibraltar convoys, assisting in the safe passage of over 500 ships, though some were lost subsequently.
 In September 1941, while with HX 148 Candytuft suffered a boiler explosion. she was taken under tow to New York, where she underwent repairs, but was out of action for the next four months.
 In March 1942, while still at New York, Candytuft was transferred to the United States Navy.